What are Index Funds?

 Detailed Analysis of the Types of Index Funds

 As stated earlier there is no specific distinction in index funds.
-The differentiation varies on the basis of underlying indices which according to their performances decide the growth of the fund.
-Now some of these indices may be highly risky that consist of highly volatile indices such as the BSE Sensex.
-On the contrary, some of them might be moderately or relatively low risky if the underlying indices are government bonds or blue chip companies.
+The differentiation varies on the basis of underlying indices, which according to their performances decide the growth of the fund.
+Now some of these indices may be highly risky such as the BSE Sensex.
+On the contrary, some of the funds might be moderately or relatively low risk if the underlying indices are government bonds or blue-chip companies.
 Which index fund is profitable or can be profitable depends upon the term of the investment.
-For instance, a high-risk index fund can fetch higher profit in short-term investment, however, it may require consistent gazing; so when the right opportunity arises, one may immediately liquidate the investment.
+For instance, a high-risk index fund can fetch higher profit in short-term investment, however, it may require constant gazing; so when the right opportunity arises, one may immediately liquidate the investment.
 On the contrary, it may be possible that due to the high-risk nature, there might be a considerable loss as compared to other index funds.

 Therefore, types of index fund vary based on the indices.
 The indices, which suits or caters the needs of investors differ and so do the returns of index funds.
 One should carefully study the trend of the indices.
 For instance, if the BSE Sensex is growing at a level higher than the other indices, it is worth giving the due respect to its high volatility.
 On the other hand, the Nifty 50 (shares of top 50 companies on NSE) can be moderately risky indices and may give a sustainable amount of return without fetching much risk and also give a solid diversification.

 If we look at the picture in India, the index funds have so far not been up to notch in beating the actively managed funds.